 Beyond pollinating the city’s diverse flora, we would argue that the most important role urban honey bee hives play is that of an ambassador for change.
 One single honey bee hive atop an urban building can reach hundreds of people.
 Education and outreach to your tenants can lead to positive action both locally and globally, and can increase awareness of projects that more directly preserve pollinator populations.

-Ultimately, urban beekeeping is about saving the bees.
-Though the act of installing urban honey bee hives is not a solution in and of itself, it’s a meaningful first step.
-It encourages city dwellers to see our urban environment and food systems through a fresh lens.
-At the end of the day, we protect what we love – and it’s pretty hard not to fall in love with bees once you get to know them.
+Though the act of installing urban honey bee hives is not a silver bullet solution in and of itself, it can be used as a meaningful first step.
+Our honey bees encourage city dwellers to see our urban environment and food systems through a fresh lens through our impactful educational mission.
+Through honey bees we can inspire people and improve urban society’s connection to nature.
+Here at Alvéole, we believe honey bees are great ambassadors for nature because at the end of the day, we protect what we love – and it’s pretty hard not to fall in love with bees once you get to know them.

 KEEP LEARNING ABOUT POLLINATORS AND HOW TO SUPPORT THEM